A list of famous entrepreneurs. People who created and built successful businesses.

 John D. Rockefeller (1839 – 1937) Rockefeller became one of the richest persons in the world through his dominance of the oil and railroad industries.
-He became a generous philanthropists giving money to his church, education, medical science and public health.
+He became a generous philanthropist giving money to his church, education, medical science and public health.

 Warren Buffet (1930 – ) Buffet became one of the wealthiest persons in the world through his investment strategies.
-He has pledged to give away 99% of his personal fortune to philanthropic causes, primarily through the Gates foundation.
+He has pledged to give away 99% of his personal fortune to philanthropic causes, primarily through the Gates Foundation.

 Muhammad Yunus (1940 – ) Bangladeshi banker and economist.
-Awarded the Nobel Peace Prize (2006) for his work in micro-finance, a scheme for helping poor people to have greater access to finance at low interest rates.
+Awarded the Nobel Peace Prize (2006) for his work in microfinance, a scheme for helping poor people to have greater access to finance at low-interest rates.
 He developed concepts of micro-credit and micro-finance as an effective way to promote economic development.